jekyll/jekyll/site/_posts/2016-10-03-jekyll-3-3-0-released.markdown

 categories: [release]
 ---

-We have tons of new features for you in our latest release of Jekyll.
-Three key things you might want to give a whirl:
+There are tons of great new quality-of-life features you can use in 3.3.
+Three key things you might want to try:

 ### 1. Themes can now ship static & dynamic assets in an `/assets` directory

-We're really stoked about this one.
-In Jekyll 3.2, we shipped the ability to use a theme that was packaged as a gem.
-Due to security necessities and ease-of-use concerns, this initial ship only included support for includes, layouts, and sass partials.
-A theme couldn't write any CSS, JavaScript, or content to your site.
+In Jekyll 3.2, we shipped the ability to use a theme that was packaged as a [gem](http://guides.rubygems.org/).
+3.2 included support for includes, layouts, and sass partials.
+In 3.3, we're adding assets to that list.

 In an effort to make theme management a bit easier, any files you put into `/assets` in your theme will be read in as though they were part of the user's site.
-This means you can ship SCSS and CoffeeScript, images and webfonts, JSON and other data.
-Same rules apply here as in a Jekyll site: if it has YAML front matter, it will be converted and renderd.
+This means you can ship SCSS and CoffeeScript, images and webfonts, and so on -- anything you'd consider a part of the *presentation*.
+Same rules apply here as in a Jekyll site: if it has YAML front matter, it will be converted and rendered.
 No YAML front matter, and it will simply be copied over like a static asset.

-Neat, huh?
+Note that if a user has a file of the same path, the theme content will not be included in the site, i.e. a user's `/assets/main.scss` will be written instead of a theme's `/assets/main.scss`.
+It's

 See our [documentation on the subject]({{ "/docs/themes/#assets" | relative_url }})
 for more info.